 Before Tufts, I wore a number of different hats in a vareity of industries.
 I spent six years working in various positions related to data science.
-I have experience in capital markets (specifically healthcare), defense, and politics.
-Some highlights include: co-founding a startup that developed technology for the Department of Defense, working at a hedge fund as a quantitative analyst, helping political campaigns with digital analytics and coordinating the cybersecurity for a presidential campaign.
+I have experience in capital markets, defense, and politics.
+Some highlights include: co-founding a startup that developed technology for Army Special Forces, working at a hedge fund as a quantitative analyst, helping political campaigns with digital analytics and coordinating the cybersecurity for a presidential campaign.

 In addition to working in technical roles, I spent time helping organisations use data science to make business decisions and technical teams to meet the demands of business users.
 I continue to consult with businesses on data science projects, such as building out analytical environments, developing specific analyses, and helping implement organisational changes to benefit from data-driven decisions.

 I was born in New York City, but grew up in London.
 My undergraduate degree was in Government with a focus in International Financial Regulation from Georgetown; I looked at the implementation of Basel II/III in the EU and proliferation of US orginated instruments in the European debt market.

 Since leaving politics as a job, I have continued to stay active in civic affairs and I currently serve as an election worker for the City of Cambridge.
 I'm also working towards building my wine knowledge, and currently taking part in the WSET certification process.
 Additionally, I enjoy getting outdoors and going on unique adventures!
 Some highlights include: doing an ice skating marathon in Finland twice, winning the Hoffman Trophy at Intercollegiate Offshore Regatta my senior year of college, and backpacking two sections of the Appalachian Trail.
 I'm hoping to do a winter ascent of Mount Washington in the next few years.